eamoe/chatbot/README.md

 * New Word Page (`/words/new`): Contains a form for adding new words to the vocabulary list.
 * Single Word Page (`/words/:id`): Enables viewing, updating, and deleting a specific word by its ID.
 * About Page (`/about`): Provides information about the application and its purpose.

+### Database Overview

+The project's database is built on MongoDB.

+To facilitate easy access and management of the MongoDB database, we utilize `mongo-express`, a web-based administrative interface for MongoDB.
+Mongo-express provides a user-friendly interface for interacting with the database, making tasks such as CRUD operations, data exploration, and performance monitoring straightforward and accessible.

+#### DB Usage

+To access the MongoDB database via mongo-express, ensure that both MongoDB and mongo-express services are running.
+By navigating to the specified URL (usually http://localhost:8081 or a similar address depending on your configuration), you can interact with the database through the mongo-express interface.

+#### DB Configuration

+In the project's configuration files, the connection settings for MongoDB and mongo-express are defined.
+These settings include the database URI, authentication details, and other relevant parameters necessary for establishing a connection and securing the database.